FreedomDomains/mt7610u/README.md

 Driver for 802.11ac USB Adapter with MT7610U chipset
 Only STA Mode is supported, no AP.

 Monitor mode is not tested.
+You need to install the firmware blobs

 <u>At least v4.0 is needed to compile this module</u>
 sorry people with older kernels, the code is removed.